In this guide

 Dropbox is fine when...

 No. Dropbox is a cloud storage and collaboration platform.
 A virtual data room is a purpose-built tool for secure document sharing with audit logs, granular permissions, and due diligence features.
 They overlap on file storage, but the use cases are different.
-Dropbox doesn't offer NDA gating, dynamic watermarking, or page-level document analytics - all of which matter during a formal fundraising or M&A process.
+Dropbox doesn't offer NDA gating, dynamic watermarking, or page-level document analytics - all of which matter during a formal process.

-Modern virtual data rooms are very secure - often more secure than general cloud storage for document-sharing purposes.
+Modern virtual data rooms are very secure, often more secure than general cloud storage for document-sharing purposes.
 Look for tools with SOC 2 Type II and ISO 27001 certifications, encryption at rest and in transit, granular access controls, dynamic watermarking, and full audit logs.
-The security of a VDR isn't just about infrastructure - it's about the controls you have over how documents are accessed and used, which is where VDRs have a significant edge.
+The security of a VDR isn't just about infrastructure, it's about the controls you have over how documents are accessed and used, which is where VDRs have a significant edge.

 Dropbox Business plans start at $18/user/month (minimum 3 users, so $54/month minimum) and go up to $30/user/month.
 Enterprise VDRs from legacy providers can cost thousands per month.
 Ellty offers a free plan, with data room features starting at $149/month on a flat (non-per-user) model.
-For a 3-person founding team sharing documents with multiple investors, Ellty flat pricing often works out cheaper than a Dropbox Business plan - and includes document analytics and NDA gating that Dropbox doesn't offer.
+For a 3-person team sharing documents with multiple visitors, Ellty flat pricing often works out cheaper than a Dropbox Business plan and includes document analytics and NDA gating that Dropbox doesn't offer.

-Cloud storage (Google Drive, Dropbox, OneDrive) is designed for storing, syncing, and sharing files - primarily for internal team use or casual external sharing.
+Cloud storage (Google Drive, Dropbox, OneDrive) is designed for storing, syncing, and sharing files, primarily for internal team use or casual external sharing.
 A virtual data room adds a layer of controlled access, per-recipient tracking, audit logs, NDA enforcement, and document security features designed specifically for high-stakes transactions.
 Cloud storage is for everyday file management.
 A VDR is for when the documents you're sharing are sensitive and the stakes of them being mishandled are high.

-Create a well-organized folder structure (Company overview, Financials, Legal, Team, Product), share the master folder with specific investor emails set to view-only, password-protect individual sensitive files, and monitor the activity log in your admin console.
+Create a well-organized folder structure (Company overview, Financials, Legal, Team, Product), share the master folder with specific visitor emails set to view-only, password-protect individual sensitive files, and monitor the activity log in your admin console.
 You'll need at least a Dropbox Business Standard plan ($18/user/month) to get admin controls.
-The setup works but won't give you document-level analytics, NDA gating, or real-time notifications - which is why many founders switch to a dedicated VDR once they're in active due diligence.
+The setup works but won't give you document-level analytics, NDA gating, or real-time notifications - which is why many people switch to a dedicated VDR once they're in active due diligence.

 It depends on what stage you're at.
-Pre-seed with 1-2 angels - probably not necessary, a well-organized Dropbox folder is fine.
+Pre-seed with 1-2 angels, probably not necessary, a well-organized Dropbox folder is fine.
 Seed round with 5-10 investors doing real due diligence - yes, a VDR pays for itself in time saved and peace of mind.
-Series A and beyond - you'll almost certainly be expected to have a proper data room.
+Series A and beyond, you'll almost certainly be expected to have a proper data room.
 Ellty free plan lets you start tracking document engagement immediately, so there's no real reason not to at least start there.